Do you know the parts of a book?

 #1 Bottom line: They have to be corrected.

 Plus, with the eBook, we can add color images at no additional charge (you’re not printing it, remember?)
-Those images can be redone into b/w and resized for the print version, so it is imperative to have a clean Word.docx prior to doing any additional embellishments, such as images or graphics.
+Those images can be redone into b/w and resized for the print version, so it is imperative to have a clean Word.docx before doing any additional embellishments, such as images or graphics.

 I’ve included the link below, which shares the ways to fix the errors.
 As I say, I can do it, but if you want to save time and money, here’s what needs to be done and how you can do it.
 Here’s the list: